parautenbach/TeamCity-HipChat-Notifier/README.md

 * Bug: Race condition during plugin initialisation (during server startup) that sometimes prevented emoticons from being cached (#25).
 * Enhancement: Configurable notification message templates, using [FreeMarker](http://freemarker.org/).
 * Enhancement: In addition to configurable templates, any build or agent parameter can now be referenced too (#16).
-* Enhancement: Switched from JUnit to TestNG, added EMMA for code coverage analysis and lint4j for static analysis, with the result that 722 out of 727 lines (99%) are now tested.
+* Enhancement: Switched from JUnit to TestNG, added EMMA for code coverage analysis and lint4j for static analysis.

 ## Version 0.5.0
 * Enhancement: The branch will be rendered as part of the notification for VCSs that uses branches.